Revelation 21

 1 Corinthians 15:28

-This state of “G-d in all,” emanates from the “5th world” of “Adam Kadmon”:
+This state of “G-d in all,” emanates from the spiritual concept of “Adam Kadmon”:

-The concept of “… that G-d may be in all,” in this unified state, reflects the essence of Chassidus, which is an “extension of Ein Sof,” emanating from the world above Atzilut, “permeating all four worlds of existence” below it and “transforming the very nature” of things into G-dliness.
+“… that G-d may be in all,” in this unified state, reflects the essence of Chassidus, which is an “extension of Ein Sof,” emanating from the world above Atzilut, “permeating all four worlds of existence” below it and “transforming the very nature” of things into G-dliness.
 Chassidus is the “new life force,” the “essential energy,” of the state of Yechidah.

 (As explained in, “On the Essence of Chassidus.
 A Chassidic DIscourse by The Lubavitcher Rebbe, Rabbi Menachem M. Schneerson,” Kehot Publication Society, pp. 22-44)